Gabriela Hearst: Collaborations

-For the 2024 Met Gala, Hearst collaborated with Lily Gladstone on the design of a custom black silk wool cady bustier dress and black silk organza cape with hand-embroidered stars handcrafted. from recycled silver and glass beads by Ataumbi Metals, fine jewelry label by Indigenous jeweler and metalsmith artist Keri Ataumbi.
-Each individual star was hand-crafted from recycled silver and glass beads and hand-embroidered in place to appear as they would be seen in the night sky of the Great Plains on the summer solstice, including the Orion and the Pleiades constellations.
-The Pleiades, specially requested by Lily Gladstone, was embroidered at the neckline of the cape as a custom closure.
+For the 2024 Met Gala, Hearst collaborated with Lily Gladstone on the design of a custom black silk wool bustier dress and black silk organza cape with hand-embroidered stars handcrafted, from recycled silver and glass beads by Ataumbi Metals, a fine jewelry label by Indigenous jeweler and metalsmith artist Keri Ataumbi.
 A total of 493 stars and glass beads were hand-crafted and hand-embroidered, taking over 120 hours to complete.